redromnon/HeroicBashLauncher/README.md

 PULSE_LATENCY_MSEC=60 WINE_FULLSCREEN_FSR=1 WINE_FULLSCREEN_FSR_STRENGTH=2 WINEESYNC=1 STEAM_COMPAT_CLIENT_INSTALL_PATH=/home/redromnon/.steam/steam STEAM_COMPAT_DATA_PATH='/home/redromnon/.wine' MANGOHUD=1 /usr/bin/gamemoderun /opt/Heroic/resources/app.asar.unpacked/build/bin/linux/legendary launch Sugar --no wine --wrapper "'/home/redromnon/.steam/root/compatibilitytools.d/Proton-6.21-GE-2/proton' run"
 ```

-All these launch files will be available in the **GamesFiles** folder.
+All these launch files will be available in the **GameFiles** folder.

 **For now, all launch files will be titled according to how [legendary](https://github.com/derrod/legendary) names the games (AppName.sh).
 The game's actual name will be mentioned in the launch file, as seen in the above eg.**